-Textbook: The following textbook is not required, but strongly recommended:

-Statistical Computing with R (2nd ed.) by Maria L. Rizzo, CRC Press, 2019.
+Textbook: The following textbook is not required, but strongly recommended: Statistical Computing with R (2nd ed.) by Maria L. Rizzo, CRC Press, 2019.

-Course Material: Interactive tutorials, lecture videos and lecture slides will all be made available on UM Learn.
+Course Material: Lecture videos, lecture slides, and any additional material will be made available on UM Learn.

-Course Assessment

-Assignments:

-There will be six (6) assignments during the term, worth a total of 50% of the final grade.
-Only five of the six assignments will count towards the final grade:

-- Once during the semester, a student can choose to not submit an assignment.
-The remaining five assignments will then all be worth 10% of the final mark. - If a student submits all six assignments, then only the five assignments with the highest mark will count equally towards the final grade.

-Students are encouraged to form study groups to discuss assignment questions but not the answers.
-Each student must submit his or her own individual written work.
+Course Assessment Assignments: There will be six (6) assignments during the term, worth a total of 50% of the final grade.
+Only five of the six assignments will count towards the final grade: • Once during the semester, a student can choose to not submit an assignment.
+The remaining five assignments will then all be worth 10% of the final mark. • If a student submits all six assignments, then only the five assignments with the highest mark will count equally towards the final grade.
+Students are encouraged to form study groups to discuss assignment ques- tions but not the answers.
+Each student must submit his or her own in- dividual written work.
 Copying, in whole or in part, the work of another will not be tolerated and will result in disciplinary action (see Academic Integrity section).
 Assignments should be handed in electronically via UM Learn on the due date.
-Late submissions will be accepted, but 5% will be deducted from your assignment mark for each 24h period following the submission deadline (e.g. for an assignment worth 10% of the final and submitted 2 days after the deadline, the penalty will correspond to 1% of the final mark).
+Late submissions will be accepted , but 5% will be deducted from your assignment mark for each 24h period following the submission deadline (e.g. for an assignment worth 10% of the final and sub- mitted 2 days after the deadline, the penalty will correspond to 1% of the final mark).
+Midterm: There will be two (2) midterm tests.
+They are tentatively scheduled to be held during class time on October 12 and November 16.

-Midterm:

-There will be two (2) midterm tests.
-They are tentatively scheduled to be held during class time on October 13 and November 17.
 Each test will be worth 15% of the final mark, for a total of 30%.
 Test content is defined by the lecture notes along with the relevant chapters from the textbook.
 There will be no make-up tests.
-If you miss a test with a valid reason and inform me within 48 hours, the weight of the other assessments will be scaled accordingly.
+If you miss a test with a valid reason and inform me within 48 hours of the start of the exam, the weight of the other assessments will be scaled accordingly.
+Final Exam: There will be one (1) final exam in this course.
+It will be worth 15% of the Quizzes: final grade.
+Students will be assessed according to the completion of the quizzes on UM Learn.
+This assessment will represent 5% of the final mark. ding Timeline Work will be graded and returned within two weeks of submission

-Final Exam:

-There will be one (1) final exam in this course.
-It will be worth 15% of the final grade.

-Class participation:

-Students will be assessed according to their level of participation in the lectures and/or on the UM Learn Discussion groups, as well as completion of the quizzes on UM Learn.
-This assessment will represent 5% of the final mark.

-Grading Timeline:

-Work will be graded and returned within two weeks of submission.
+Grading Timeline: Work will be graded and returned within two weeks of submission.